lilab-bcb/cumulus/docs/scCloud.rst

 		gsutil cp /foo/bar/projects/my_count_matrix.csv gs://fc-e0000000-0000-0000-0000-000000000000/

 #.
-Import **scrtools** method.
+Import **scCloud** method.

 	In FireCloud, select the "Method Configurations" tab then click "Import Configuration".
 Click "Import From Method Repository".
-Type **scrtools**.
+Type **scCloud/scCloud**.

 #.
 Uncheck "Configure inputs/outputs using the Workspace Data Model"

 ---------------------------------

-scrtools steps:
+scCloud steps:
 ^^^^^^^^^^^^^^^

-**scrtools** processes single cell data in the following steps:
+**scCloud** processes single cell data in the following steps:

 #. **aggregate_matrix**.
 This step aggregates channel-specific count matrices into one big count matrix.
 Users could specify which channels they want to analyze and which sample attributes they want to import to the count matrix in this step.

 #. **cluster**.
 This step is the main analysis step.
-In this step, **scrtools** performs low quality cell filtration, variable gene selection, batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. tSNE/FLE).
+In this step, **scCloud** performs low quality cell filtration, variable gene selection, batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. tSNE/FLE).

 #. **de_analysis**.
 This step is optional.
-In this step, **scrtools** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
-The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scrtools** could also calculate the area under ROC curve values for putative markers.
-If the samples are human or mouse immune cells, **scrtools** could also optionally annotate putative cell types for each cluster based on known markers.
+In this step, **scCloud** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
+The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scCloud** could also calculate the area under ROC curve values for putative markers.
+If the samples are human or mouse immune cells, **scCloud** could also optionally annotate putative cell types for each cluster based on known markers.

 #. **plot**.
 This step is optional.
-In this step, **scrtools** could generate 3 types of figures based on the **cluster** step results.
+In this step, **scCloud** could generate 3 types of figures based on the **cluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
 Second, **tsne** plot shows the same tSNE colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Lastly, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.

 In the following, we will first introduce global inputs and then introduce the WDL inputs and outputs for each step separately.
 But please note that you need to set inputs from all steps simultaneously in the FireCloud WDL.